JBZoo/CSV-Blueprint/README.md

 * [ ] Build and release Docker image [via GitHub Actions, tags and labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/).
 Review it.
 * [ ] Upgrading to PHP 8.3.x
 * [ ] Build phar file and release via GitHub Actions.
+* [ ] Auto insert tool version into the Docker image and phar file.
+It's important to know the version of the tool you are using.
+* [ ] Show version as part of output.

 Performance and optimization
 * [ ] Parallel validation of really-really large files (1GB+ ?).
 I know you have them and not so much memory.